 What we mean, is that no matter what their personality, there will be a kind of buzz around them; things change when they're around; indeed, things might even get shaken up when they're around.

 They have an edge to them, they get up people's noses sometimes, they make decisions - lots of them - that often others don't like.

-They make mistakes.
+- They make mistakes.

-They don't mind conflict and indeed, sometimes, create it in order to resolve difficulties.
+- They don't mind conflict and indeed, sometimes, create it in order to resolve difficulties.

-They're not always liked.
+- They're not always liked.

-They put themselves in the line of fire.
+- They put themselves in the line of fire.